pdoehle/swc-notes/python.md

 - To demo this idea, I have a python script that creates bar charts.
 This will be my analysis script.

-- I also have a CSV file with all the results.
+- I also have a CSV file with election results.

 ```bash
 $ ls